MuhammadTanveerAbbas/Realtime-Device-track/README.md

 ````

 > **Frontend Integration Tip:**
-> Use a Socket.io client to listen for `locationUpdate` events and render real-time coordinates on a Leaflet map interface.
+> Use a Socket.io client to listen for `locationUpdate` events and render real-time coordinates on a Leaflet map.

 ---

-## 📡 API Documentation
+## 📡 API Endpoints

 | Method | Endpoint               | Description                       |
 | ------ | ---------------------- | --------------------------------- |